 Floral design can still be appropriate, if done in a contemporary way.
-You might not see hunter green walls in a 2016 home, for example, but you might see a rich emerald green – today’s version is fresh and elegant.
+You might not see hunter green walls in a 2016 home, for example, but you might see a rich emerald green or yellow green – today’s version is fresh and elegant.

 The wood paneling that graced homes in the early ‘90s has returned as lighter wood-lined walls of white oak or maple, adding a warmer feel to a modern space.